adityasolanki205/ML_Pipeline_using_Kubeflow/.ipynb_checkpoints/README-checkpoint.md

 # ML Operations using Kubleflow
 This is one of the **ML Operations** Repository.
 Here we will try to learn basics of Machine learning model deploement using **Kubeflow**.
 We will learn step by step how to create a MlOps pipeline using [German Credit Risk](https://www.kaggle.com/uciml/german-credit).
-The complete process is divided into 6 parts:
+The complete process is divided into multiple parts:

 1. **Create Vertex AI workbench and Storage Bucket**
 2. **Create a Artifact registry**